smallfz/flask-ws/README.md

 ## Client

-The client is standalone. it's a very simple implemetation, using the old-good socket library.
-And ssl is not supported currently.
+The client is standalone. it's a very simple implementation, using the old-good socket library.
+SSL is not supported currently.

 	from flaskws import ws_connect